|

 0 Comments

+Instead I melted 1/2 cup of bittersweet chocolate before 'painting' it across the first cake layer and then drizzling it on the top and sides.
+Though crunchy as a topping, moisture from the cake softens this filling in the middle.
+See what you think!
 This Chocolate-Peanut Butter Cheesecake with Chocolate Glaze comes from the kitchen of Martha Stewart.
 Very tasty and pretty to look at, this recipe - nevertheless - required plenty of patience + far more time needed for prep than Stewart suggested + dirty-ing 'everything but the kitchen sink.'
 VOE - DO exhaustively read the cheesecake recipe before you begin, to make sure you have the right equipment on-hand.
 Here's what I used during my culinary adventure with the primary recipe: Food processor (including one use and one reuse) Foil Parchment paper Springform pan Roasting pan (that fitted the circumference of my springform pan) 2 large stainless steel bowls 2 flexible spatulas 2 measuring cups 1 large spoon 1 medium saucepan with lid plus a stainless steel bowl that easily rested at the top (for melting chocolate) Measuring spoons VOE - I don't own an offset spatula so used my regular spatula, instead.
 Above: Prepared springform pan.
 VOE: I used melted butter on the pan surface and parchment paper, as I don't keep cooking spray on-hand.

 VOE: I did my best to completely cover each of the previous filling layers.
 But I ended up with less of the peanut butter filling in my bowl than the optimal amount needed for complete coverage.
 VOE: When I blended ingredients for the glaze, I used honey rather than corn syrup-which I never have on-hand.